[(1) The PRA must consult the FCA before acting under section 185.

 (a) direct the PRA to object to the acquisition, or

-(b) direct the PRA not to approve the acquisition unless it does so subject to conditions specified in the direction (with or without other conditions).
+(b) direct the PRA not to approve the acquisition unless it does so subject to conditions specified in the direction (with

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.